What is Blood Grouping Test?

 Blood group testing is a technique for determining the kind of blood a person has.
-Blood typing ensures that you may safely donate blood or receive a blood transfusion.
-It is also used to determine whether you have the presence of Rh factor on the surface of your red blood cells.
+Blood typing ensures that you may safely donate or receive a blood transfusion.
+It is also used to decide whether or not you have the presence of Rh factor on the surface of your red blood cells.

 • Type A